This Rosemary Parmesan Couscous is both simple and delicious; the perfect weeknight side dish that can be served warm or at room temperature.

 In November I start looking for stores that sell it in the shape of a Christmas tree and I’ll buy one for the kitchen just so I can make this Rosemary Parmesan Couscous during the winter.
 It’s simple and yet so tasty; try it…I know you’ll agree!

-PIN ‘Rosemary Parmesan Couscous’
+PIN IT!
+‘Rosemary Parmesan Couscous’

 Rosemary Parmesan Couscous